Pintool Regions

 -control start:icount:100

-The controller will fire a start event, once 100 instructions are executed.
+The controller fires a start event once 100 instructions are run.

 -control stop:address:foo:count3

-The controller will fire a stop event, once we reach the symbol 'foo' for the 3rd time.
+The controller fires a stop event once we reach the symbol foo for the third time.

-By default the alarm is "armed" only once for each thread.
-Once the event is fired, this thread won't trigger an additional event, for this alarm.
-If one adds the ",repeat:<int>" to the end of the alarm, it will be activated <int> times.
-A repeat token without an argument means that the alarm will be fired every time it is executed.
+By default, the alarm is armed only once for each thread.
+Once the event is fired, this thread won't trigger an additional event for this alarm.
+If one adds the ,repeat:<int> to the end of the alarm, it is activated <int> times.
+A repeat token without an argument means that the alarm is fired every time it runs.

 Example: